 Traditional e-mail is still a big part of online communication for private and for business use, with many users typically opting for Outlook as their e-mail client.
 But many private users and small businesses often look for Outlook alternatives, since Outlook can often end up being expensive.
 There are lots of excellent e-mail programs that won’t break the bank.

-Whether it’s for private use or work purposes: online file-sharing spaces, known as cloud storage, offer a way of securely saving, synchronising, and sharing data practically and easily.
+Whether it’s for private use or work purposes, online file-sharing spaces, known as cloud storage, offer a way of securely saving, synchronising, and sharing data practically and easily.
 Dropbox was the first provider to make the usage of online data storage popular for private users and companies.
-Since then, a number of alternatives to Dropbox have emerged – because rival companies quickly discovered the potential of cloud solutions.
+Since then, several alternatives to Dropbox have emerged – because rival companies quickly discovered the potential of cloud solutions.
 But what are the best Dropbox alternatives?
 And how do they differ from one another?
-Along with the obvious big names like Amazon, Apple, Google, and Microsoft, there are also a number of smaller providers on the market.
+Along with the obvious big names like Amazon, Apple, Google, and Microsoft, there are also several smaller providers on the market.

 - Dropbox: pros and cons

 - Alternatives to Dropbox